Where in the World is EPS?

 My group this week were two local guys, Tommy (retired printer), David, the prisoners and myself.
 No visiting groups, due to the upcoming holiday and I sure the rise in traveling expenses.

 This trip I switched hotels to the MCM Elegante in Beaumont.
-I was able to get a great deal on Orbitz, which prove
+I was able to get a great deal on Orbitz, which proved to be well worth the difference from previous hotels.

 We worked on one home and installed siding, support porch posts and sided the gable.
 For a small group we accomplished quite a bit even though we were rained out on two afternoons.